Mykhail/NCD.nomination/README.md

 1. IT company "Bug makers" wants to hire a strong Senior dev for their needs.
 2. Hiring manager Jason posts vacancy, provides position requirements, and deposits a reward for the recruitment agency (e.g. 50 Near)
-3. "Hiring Angels" agency assign a recruiter Laura to work on "Bug makers"'s vacancies pool
+3. "Hiring Angels" agency assign a recruiter Linda to work on "Bug makers"'s vacancies pool
-4. Laura checks the list of the open vacancies and start looking for available candidates on the market
+4. Linda checks the list of the open vacancies and start looking for available candidates on the market
-5. As soon as a candidate is found by Laura, she applies them for a vacancy
+5. As soon as a candidate is found by Linda, she applies them for a vacancy
 6. Jason see a new depersonalized candidate on the candidates list.
 There is all needed info except name and contact data.
 7. Jason checks if the candidate profile suits the requirements and if so clicks "hire"
 8. Contact information of the candidate is automatically sent to Jason and appears on the Hired Candidates list
-9. Reward for the candidates is sent to Laura's Near account
+9. Reward for the candidates is sent to Linda's Near account
-10. Laura and Jason are happy (at least I hope so)
+10. Linda and Jason are happy (at least I hope so)

 - [Installation](#installation)